 Universities offering undergraduate and graduate programs require you to have an F1 Student visa.
 In turn, before you can apply for your US student visa, you’ll need to have a letter of acceptance from an accredited American university in hand, which will require you to prove your English proficiency with a test such as the TOEFL.
 The TOEFL step is not required for those who are US citizens or permanent residents (holders of a Green Card).

-The TOEFL for the J1 Exchange Visitor Visa
+The TOEFL Exam for Getting the J1 Exchange Visitor Visa

 The J1 Exchange Visitor visa is similar to the F1 Student visa but is meant for students, guest scholars, or lecturers to pursue a short course of study with a substantial portion of the funding coming from the host institution.
 J1 Exchange Visitors need to have sufficient English language skills to take part in the program and to get by on a day-to-day basis in the US.